Yamadonga: Plot

-Yama successfully manages in separating Raja and Mahi, whose love prevented Yama from interfering.
-After Mahi's uncles call upon the goons that previously killed Raja, the chief hitman kidnaps Mahi for himself, and hits Raja with his car.
+Yama successfully manages to separate Raja and Mahi, whose love had prevented Yama from interfering.
+After Mahi's uncles call upon the goons that previously killed Raja, the chief hitman kidnaps Mahi for himself and hits Raja with his car.
 Raja is severely injured and falls off a cliff into the temple of Lord Narasimha in Simhachalam.
-Yama sends the Yamapasam after him to take his life, however the divine power within the temple drives away the Yamapasam.
-Yama once again changes his form into Dhanalakshmi to lure Raja out, but Raja reveals that he knows Yama in disguise.
-Raja begs for only half an hour of life only in order to rescue Mahi, and apologizes to Yama for his sins and all he has said and done.
-Yama realizes his errors, and becomes sympathetic but regretfully informs him that he cannot call back the Yamapasam.
+Yama sends the Yamapasam after him to take his life, however, the divine power within the temple drives away the Yamapasam.
+Yama once again changes his form into Dhanalakshmi to lure Raja out, but Raja reveals that he knew it was Yama in disguise.
+Raja begs for only half an hour of life only to rescue Mahi and apologises to Yama for his sins and all he has said and done.
+Yama realises both of the errors caused him as well as his errors and becomes sympathetic but regretfully informs him and Narada that he cannot call back the Yamapasam.
 Raja fights off his enemies and is close to death, when suddenly, the chain that followed him his whole life was revealed to have been blessed by Lord Narasimha himself, and it saves Raja's life.
 Raja and Mahi decide to live together and get married.
+But Yama gets Raja in trouble when the original Dhanalakshmi appears, demanding her dues.
+Yama asks him whether he prefers Yamalokam or Bhulokam, at the same time Chitragupta and Yama's wife appear arguing with each other about whether Yama is having fun with other ladies or not, Chitragupta tells her that she misunderstood Yama because of Raja but she doesn't believe him.
+Raja uses his trickery over Yama again, this time he uses Dhanalakshmi's veil and ties it on the Yamapasam, implicating Yama as a lecher once again.
+Raja mockingly asks Yama whether he prefers Bhulokam or Yamalokam and cautions him to be safe from his wife.